oasis-tcs/openc2-oc2ls/oc2ls.md

 The **device** target and the **abc** target have different Types, and even though the combined schema includes type definitions for both Device and abc:Device, those definitions do not conflict.

-The ID and Name of a field whose Type is imported are arbitrary, but because there may not be a way for a Producer to query the schema used by a Consumer, the field Name used for an imported type SHOULD be the nsid of that type.
+The ID and Name of a field whose Type is imported are arbitrary, but because there may not be a way for a Producer to determine the schema used by a Consumer, the field Name assigned to an imported type SHOULD equal the nsid of that type.

 ### 3.1.6 Serialization
 OpenC2 is agnostic of any particular serialization; however, implementations MUST support JSON serialization in accordance with RFC 7493 and additional requirements specified in the following table.